miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### grep

-`grep` is an extremely powerful tool to search the content of a file.
-It prints out the line containing the word(s) specified, if it is present in the file.
-For example.
+`grep` is an extremely powerful tool to **search** the content of a file.
+It prints out the line containing the specified word(s), if present in the file.

+For example:

     $ grep "blah blah blah" hello.txt
     Lorem ipsum blah blah blah.

 (actual result will have `blah blah blah` highlighted)

-There are a lot more powerful tools out there, such as `sed` and `awk`, that will unleash your potential in Linux.
-We can’t cover all of them here, so be sure to do some research to find out more about them!
+There are a lot more powerful tools out there, such as `sed` and `awk`, that can maximize your potential as a Linux user.
+We can’t cover all of them here, but do some research to find out more about them!